 South Sudan’s government rejects UN report accusing it of buying weapons despite country descending into famine.

-He also said the government “will spare no efforts to help address the situation and calls upon the international community to help address this urgent matter”.
+He said the government “will spare no efforts to help address the situation and calls upon the international community to help address this urgent matter”.